Sara-331/mastermind-game/README.md

-This is a console-based version of the Mastermind game, written in C#.

-The game generates a secret code made of 4 distinct digits from 0 to 8.
-The player has a limited number of attempts to guess the correct code.
-After each guess, the program shows how many digits are well-placed (correct position) and how many are misplaced (correct digit but wrong position).

-You can start the game using the command line with optional parameters:
+# Mastermind Game

+A simple console game in C#.

+Guess a secret code of 4 different digits (0-8) in limited tries.
+After each guess, you see how many digits are correct and well-placed or misplaced.

+Run from terminal:
-- -c [CODE] to set a custom secret code (like -c 0123)
+- Use `-c [CODE]` to set the secret code (e.g. `-c 0123`)
-- -t [ATTEMPTS] to set number of attempts (default is 10)
+- Use `-t [ATTEMPTS]` to set number of tries (default 10)

-Example:

-When the game starts, it displays:
+When the game starts, it says:
 "Can you break the code?
 Enter a valid guess."

-If the guess is correct, it shows:
+If you win, it says:
 "Congratz!
 You did it!"

-If the guess is invalid or incorrect, it will show how many well-placed and misplaced digits.
+If wrong, it shows how many digits are well placed and misplaced.

-Developed by Sara AlSuhaibani for the Savvy Kickstarter Program - Gameplay Programming Track.
+Made by Sara AlSuhaibani for Savvy Kickstarter Program – Gameplay Programming Track